jetrockets/attrio/README.md

 # }
 ```

-Accessor name can be easily overriden by passing `:as` option to `define_attributes` block.
+Accessor name can be easily overridden by passing `:as` option to `define_attributes` block.

 ```ruby
 class User